paritytech/cumulus/README.md

 # Encointer Parachain:

-This is the repository to run encointer as a parachain in the rococo-v1 testnet.
-It is forked from the [Cumulus](https://github.com/paritytech/cumulus) repository and only adds the encointer-pallets and configuration.
+This is the repository for the encointer collator to operate a parachain.
+It is forked from the [Cumulus](https://github.com/paritytech/cumulus) repository.

 ## Demos